-In the Channel Islands, as small communities enjoying a fairly high standard of living, it is arguable that currently there is somewhat less distance between a professional Judge and the community83 whom they serve when compared to other larger, more diversified regions.
+In the Channel Islands, as small communities enjoying a fairly high standard of living, it is arguable that currently there is somewhat less distance between a professional judge and the community whom they serve when compared to other larger, more diversified regions.
 Nevertheless, the Jurats clearly do add a separate and important dimension to the legal process and are varied in their backgrounds.
-The tables to this paper demonstrate that the current Jurats have, for example, been appointed from accountants, dentists, teachers, company managers, doctors, bankers, former politicians, nurses, the police force, pilots and retailers.
-By virtue of such diversity, the Court of Appeal of Jersey has in fact recognised in Harrison v AG that the Jurats are in a good position to perform their sentencing duty necessarily being a more integral part of public opinion, collectively and individually, than is an English Judge.84
+Current Jurats have, for example, been appointed from accountants, dentists, teachers, company managers, doctors, bankers, former politicians, nurses, the police force, pilots and retailers.
+By virtue of such diversity, the Court of Appeal of Jersey has in fact recognized in Harrison v AG that the Jurats are in a good position to perform their sentencing duty, necessarily being a more integral part of public opinion, collectively and individually, than is an English judge.

-For the purpose of this paper, the views of the senior Jurats in both principal Islands have been sought as to how they see the importance of their role.
-Jersey Jurat John de Veulle OBE, describes the advantages that are provided by Jurats as follows:
+For the purpose of this paper, the views of the senior Jurats in both principal Islands have been sought as to how they see the importance